What Causes Vivid & Weird Dreams?

 Although we don’t completely understand the specific function of dreams, it’s believed that they’re a natural part of our emotional processing and memory formation.
 This is especially believed to be the case for vivid dreams, which are thought to point to unresolved feelings of stress or intense emotions that need addressing in your waking life.

 Spiritually, vivid dreams are sometimes seen as messages from your higher self or the universe.
-They could symbolise personal growth, transformations, or insights you’re being guided toward.
+They may symbolise personal growth, transformation, or insights guiding you toward a deeper understanding.

-The exact meaning behind a vivid dream will depend on the content of that dream, such as whether it was positive or negative, who was in it and what you were doing and feeling in the dream.
-To find out what your vivid dream could mean, read our article on the most common dreams and their meanings.
+The meaning of a vivid dream depends on its content—whether it was positive or negative, who was in it, and what you were doing and feeling.
+To uncover what your vivid dream might mean, read our article on the most common dreams and their meanings.

 What causes vivid dreams?

-Vivid dreams are dreams that feel incredibly lifelike, intense, and often emotionally charged.
-But what are vivid dreams a sign of?
-These types of dreams can signal various things, from stress and sleep deprivation to underlying emotional or physiological changes.
+Vivid dreams feel incredibly lifelike, intense, and emotionally charged.
+But what do they mean?
+These dreams can be linked to various factors, from stress and sleep deprivation to emotional or physiological changes.
 They may reflect your mental state, physical health, or even lifestyle habits.

 Have you been experiencing prolonged sleep deprivation?
-Gone through a significant emotional event, like a breakup or a stressful life change?
-Are you starting a new medication or dealing with hormonal shifts?
-These factors, among others, can contribute to the occurrence of vivid dreams.
+Gone through a major emotional event, like a breakup or a stressful life change?
+Have you started a new medication, or are you dealing with hormonal shifts?
+These factors, among others, can contribute to vivid dreams.

-Let’s explore some of the most common causes of vivid dreams and their potential meanings:
+Let’s explore some of the most common causes of vivid dreams and what they might mean.

 1. You're feeling stressed